-Jason was a hockey mask wearing monster who killed people in awful, horrific ways.
-I remember, at the video store, seeing the franchise’s iconic box covers.
-I felt certain those white stencils holding bloody knives or axes were gateways to pure, brutal terror.
+Jason was a hockey-mask-wearing monster who murdered people in brutal, horrific ways.
+At the video store, the franchise’s iconic box covers with white stencils brandishing bloody blades loomed as gateways to unadulterated terror.

-Thus, it’s an odd sense of nostalgia that draws me to the series now.
 Of course, the films aren’t as scary as my young self believed.
 They’re not scary at all.
-But watching them takes me back to days of looking for prizes in breakfast cereals.
-Back when a monster like Jason represented the pinnacle of terror.
+But watching them takes me back to days of digging for prizes in breakfast cereals.
+When a monster like Jason represented the pinnacle of terror.

 But of course, he’s not dead.

-Jason wakes up, dispatches some improbably young hospital staff members, then heads back to Crystal Lake to work through a house of oversexed teens.
+Jason wakes up, dispatches the morgue staff, then heads back to Crystal Lake to hack through a house of oversexed teens.

-But it also goes a step further by fleshing out its cast of teen victims.
+This entry also boasts an entertaining cast of teen victims.
 They spend much of the film unaware of Jason or any suspicious goings-on.
 They’re in their own movie, complete with their own sub-plots.
-Granted, those sub-plots amount to little more than a bad teen sex comedy, but they hold our interest when Jason’s off-screen3.
+Granted, those sub-plots amount to little more than a bad teen sex comedy, but they hold our interest when Jason’s off-screen2.

 And when Jason’s on-screen, he’s a juggernaut.
 An unstoppable, inhuman force of evil.
-A demon with a machete4.
+A demon with a machete.
 Consider how Jason never runs.
 Running implies chasing.
-Chasing suggest the possibility of escape.
-In this film, Jason isn’t an assailant, he’s an inevitability5.
+Chasing suggests the possibility of escape.
+In this film, Jason isn’t an assailant, he’s an inevitability3.

-It also helps that Crispin Glover’s performance foreshadows his turn in Back to the Future (1985).
+- It also helps that Crispin Glover’s performance foreshadows his turn in Back to the Future.
 His dancing scene almost makes the movie.↩